serfian/symfony3-base-project/README.md

 This project is based on the Symfony 3.3 with bundles pre chosen to create a REST application.

-Used bundles: prooph, Nelmio ApiDoc, FosElastica and RabbitMQ.
+Used bundles: prooph, Nelmio ApiDoc, FosREST, FosElastica and RabbitMQ.

 Execute bin/console server:start to start the current demo application.